-Most Anticipated Summer 2020 New Book Releases In Our TBR Pile
+Most Anticipated Summer 2020 Book Releases In Our TBR Pile

 *Books marked with an asterisk are upcoming summer 2020 book releases and ARCs that we requested in exchange for a fair and honest review or were freely gifted/offered by the author or publisher.
 Please know that publication dates are subject to change.

-My 2020 summer reading list is definitely a little heavy on WW2, literary, and historical fiction here.
+My summer 2020 book releases reading list is definitely a little heavy on WW2, literary, and historical fiction here.

 Historical WWII Fiction & Women’s Fiction*

 Inspired by a true story, a World War 2 summer 2020 book release that I cannot wait to read is The Book Of Lost Names by Kristin Harmel.
 Eva Traube Abrams revisits her past starting from when she flees Paris in 1942 as her father, a Polish Jew, is arrested.
 As part of the Resistance, Eva forges identity documents for children.
 Amazon | Goodreads

 YA | Racism & Prejudice | Immigration*

 One of the YA summer 2020 book releases in my pile is Don’t Ask Me Where I’m From by Jennifer De Leon.
 Liliana Cruz must attend a new school in Westburg that is predominantly white.
 As half-Guatemalan and half-Salvadorian, Liliana stands out.

 In addition to struggling with her new and old friends, Liliana’s father has abandoned her again.
 However, Liliana learns that her father didn’t actually just up and leave.
 He’s been deported back to Guatemala.
 Amazon | Goodreads | Book Information→